 Inclusion in Action: Highlights from Recent Conferences

-This year’s education conference season has been an inspiring journey of connection, reflection, and collaboration.
-From Melbourne to Cairns, the Inspire team has been privileged to engage with educators, leaders, and families all working towards the same goal: creating schools where every student can thrive.
+This year’s education conference season has been a journey of connection, reflection, and collaboration.
+From Brisbane, Melbourne and Cairns, the Inspire team has been privileged to engage with educators, leaders, and families all working towards the same goal: creating schools where every student can thrive.

 AASE National Conference – “Great Expectations”

-In Melbourne, Kristen Fleming - Inspire’s Product Owner, and I were exhibiting at the 2025 Australian Association of Special Education (AASE) National Conference.
+In Melbourne, Kristen and I were exhibiting at the 2025 Australian Association of Special Education (AASE) National Conference.
 Across the two days, we connected with teachers, principals, and system leaders who are shaping inclusive education at every level.

 It was also a joy to celebrate our AASE prize winner, who correctly answered that Inspire was purpose-built by educators.
 That’s what sets our platform apart: it’s designed by educators, for whole-school teams.